PY001 Assessments in Creative Arts Therapy

 PY004 Ethics & Standards in Creative Arts Therapy

 This course is designed to assist facilitators-/therapists-/counselors-in training to develop their knowledge base, their critical thinking, and their ethical decision-making skills.
 Each week’s lesson focuses on a particular ethical and/or legal issue pertinent to practice climates of today.
 Included in the topics are such issues as ethics in a multicultural society, informed consent, confidentiality, responsibilities for self and colleagues.
 Through assigned readings, exercises, writings, and exams, students will learn and develop the necessary ethical foundation for their clinical work.
 Students will also be encouraged to explore their personal values, beliefs, and personalities and how these areas may help and hinder work with clients.

 PY005 Facilitation Skills

-ICAF and ICAT certification each require completion of a 500-hour (minimum) internship with 50 hours (minimum) of individual supervision.
+ICAT certification requires completion of a 500-hour (minimum) internship with 50 hours (minimum) of individual supervision.
 The internship must be conducted at a CELA-approved internship site.
-All CELA internship supervisors are ICAF or ICAT certified.
+All CELA internship supervisors are ICAT certified.
 Candidates for certification must enroll in Facilitation Skills (the online CELA course) in order to complete the supervised internship training requirements.

 Prerequisites: successful completion of all General Education coursework requirements and successful completion of all Arts Area coursework requirements.
 Required Reading (the online course) may be taken concurrently (with the title exceptions as per Required Reading course description below.)